 Tasked with keeping you safe from hard impacts on the hill, all helmets on our list have a non-motorized snow sports safety certification from US-based ASTM International.
 Despite construction differences referenced above, all follow a basic design with a hardshell exterior and foam interior to absorb some of the impact.
 There are helmets with additional certifications, like the Salomon MTN Lab (mountaineering) and Bern Watts EPS (biking), but all are considered a safe choice for skiing and snowboarding, although careful reading of the certification only establishes their intent to keep you safe at low speeds.
 The onus is still, as it should be, on the user to ski or snowboard within your limits.

-In an effort to increase safety, additional technologies have hit the market, but none has been so universally adopted as the MIPS liner.
+In an effort to increase safety, additional technologies have hit the market including POC's SPIN system for 2017-2018, but none has been so universally adopted as the MIPS liner.
 In short, the technology is designed to reduce potential damage to the brain in angled impacts (Giro describes it as “certain impacts”) through a liner that moves independently from the outer shell.
 We’ve taken the time to remove our MIPS liners and it’s impressively simple: there’s one thin plastic layer that connects to the helmet with a few small tabs.

-Beyond the formidable research that has gone into MIPS technology, the beauty of the design is that it has essentially no impact on comfort or the profile of the helmet.
-As such, you see it being adopted on anything from a premium $270 Smith Vantage all the way down to an $80 Giro Ledge.
+Beyond the formidable research that has gone into MIPS and comparable technologies, the beauty of the designs are that they have essentially no impact on comfort or the profile of the helmet.
+As such, you see MIPS being adopted on anything from a premium $260 Smith Vantage all the way down to an $80 Giro Ledge.
 Some helmets we’ve tested do appear to fit slightly smaller as a result, but otherwise the impact is negligible.
 How often MIPS technology is a safety benefit is difficult to quantify and we haven’t found any solid evidence-based research, but all indications point to it being a nice extra safety measure to protect your head (how much that’s worth is up to you).
 For more information on MIPS, we’ve found the technology page of the MIPS website to be a helpful resource.

 Within their specific construction type—ABS, in-mold, or hybrid in-mold—most ski helmets weigh approximately the same.
 For our medium-sized helmets we tested, that’s 14 to 15 ounces for in-mold, 17 to 19 ounces for hybrid, and 20+ for ABS.
 And between categories, there are noticeable differences in how they feel—in-mold and hybrid helmets are less prone to feeling heavy during a long day on the hill.
 However, simply putting a helmet on a scale won’t tell you the whole story of how it feels on your head.
 Good padding and a snug but comfortable fit can easily make up the difference of a couple ounces.
 It’s one of many reasons we love the Smith Vantage.
 It’s not the lightest, but you’ll quickly forget its there.